 Staff have been trained to be aware of and respond to ALL reports and concerns relating to sexual violence and / or sexual harassment both online and offline, including those which might be happening outside the school.
-Our DSL will take charge of procedures following a report on sexual violence / sexual harassment.
-(KCSIE 2023, paragraph 483).
+Our DSL will take charge of procedures following a report on sexual violence / sexual harassment- KCSIE 2024, paragraphs 453 to 457 and 459.